Linked Data Finland

 Living Laboratory Data Service for the Semantic Web

-This site is the Living Laboratory of the Linked Data Finland research initiative, conducted by the Semantic Computing Research Group at Aalto University in collaboration with University of Helsinki and a large consortium of Finnish public organizations and companies.
+This site is the Living Laboratory of the FIN-CLARIAH research infrastructure initiative, conducted by the Semantic Computing Research Group at Aalto University in collaboration with University of Helsinki and a large consortium of other Finnish universities and organizations.

-Our goal is to make life easier for both publishers as well as consumers of structured data on the Web.
-We base our work on the Linked Data paradigm and stack of standards, which combines an expressive, semantic data model (RDF) with standardized access mechanisms (SPARQL and live HTTP URIs).
+Our goal is to make life easier for both Linked Data publishers and consumers on the Web.
+We base our work on the Linked Data principles and stack of standards founded on the semantic data model RDF, standardized query language SPARQL, and live HTTP URIs for identifiers.

 5-star Linked Data

-The baseline of our work is the 5-star Linked Data model, proposed originally by Tim Berners-Lee.
+The baseline of our work is the 5-star Linked Data model, proposed by Tim Berners-Lee.

 Make data available on the Web in whatever format.